sudominnix/100dollarwordgame-variant/README.md

 Remodal by Ilya Makarov ( http://vodkabears.github.io/remodal/ )<br>
 CountdownTimer by Harshen Pandey ( https://github.com/harshen/jquery-countdownTimer )

+These need to be in your root directory alongside index.html.

 The versions of the above that I have on the demo are probably outdated.